What is Quantum Computing and How Does It Work?

 1. Superposition: The Power of “And”

 As discussed, superposition allows a qubit to be in multiple states at once.
-This is not merely a probabilistic trick; it’s a fundamental property of quantum systems.
-When computational operations are applied to qubits in superposition, the quantum computer can effectively explore a vast number of potential solutions or pathways simultaneously.
-This is often referred to as “quantum parallelism.”
+This is not merely a probabilistic trick; it is a basic feature of quantum systems.
+In response to applied computational operations on qubits in superposition, the quantum computer can effectively explore a huge number of possible solutions or pathways at once.
+It is thus typically referred to as “quantum parallelism.”

-Think of it like searching for a single grain of sand on a beach.
-A classical computer would have to pick up and examine grains one by one.
-A quantum computer, leveraging superposition, could be envisioned as sifting through a massive portion of the beach all at once, dramatically accelerating the search.
+Think of it as trying to find one grain of sand on a beach: a classical computer would have to pick up and look at grains one by one, while a quantum computer, leveraging superposition, might be envisioned as sifting through a big part of the beach in one dramatic swoop that accelerates the search.

 2. Entanglement: The Spooky Connection

-Entanglement is perhaps the most perplexing aspect of quantum mechanics, famously described by Albert Einstein as “spooky action at a distance.”
-When two or more qubits become entangled, they become intrinsically linked, regardless of the physical distance separating them.
-The state of one entangled qubit instantaneously influences the state of the other(s).
+Entanglement is probably the most puzzling part of quantum mechanics, and was famously described by Albert Einstein as “spooky action at a distance.”
+When two or more qubits become entangled, they are intrinsically linked regardless of physical distance.
+The state of one of the entangled qubits influences the state of the other(s) instantaneously.

-If you have two entangled qubits, and you measure the first one to be a 0, you instantly know the state of the second qubit (it might be a 0 or a 1 depending on the entanglement type).
+This means that if you have two entangled qubits in which you measure the first to be a 0, youinstantly know the state of the second qubit; it could be a 0 or a 1, depending on the type of entanglement.
 This correlation is not due to any classical communication; it’s a fundamental quantum connection.
-In quantum computing, entanglement allows for complex correlations between qubits, which is essential for executing powerful quantum algorithms and for error correction.
-It enables qubits to work together in ways that are impossible for classical bits.
+In more general terms, entanglement in quantum computing enables complex correlations between qubits, an important ingredient in the execution of powerful quantum algorithms and also in error correction.
+It allows qubits to cooperate in ways utterly impossible for classical bits.

 3. Interference: Amplifying the Right Answers